- This post contains affiliate links. Read more here.

 Then we got our first dog, Molly, when I was about three.
 She became an adult long before I was, and she was essentially an older sister to me.

 I wanted to be her.
 I wanted to have the powers that she did, to be able to hear the things that she could hear that humans can’t, to smell the things that humans can’t, to see in the dark, to run really fast.
 I admired her for who she was, and I think she set the pattern for my relationship with every animal subsequently, one that was a relationship of apprenticeship, really, not dominion.

 A series of meaningful events eventually compelled Montgomery to pursue the study of wild animals and the natural world.
 For more about her journey to writing about and studying animals, read her fascinating online autobiographical account here.

-What so often comes through in your writing is not just your science-based observations about animals, but also the real, warm affection you have for them.
-Can you talk about the difference, or the connection between, being a scientist and a researcher on the one hand, and a genuine animal lover on the other?
+What often comes through in your writing is not just your science-based observations about animals, but also the genuine affection you have for them.
+Can you talk about the difference, or the connection between, being a scientist on the one hand, and an animal lover on the other?

 One reason that their studies were so phenomenal, and revolutionized the study of animal behavior, was that they used not just their intellect, not just their scientific background, but everything they had: their heads, their hearts, their intuition, their emotions.
 They formed relationships with the animals that they were studying because each one was an individual creature, an individual creature with friends and enemies and history and a distinct personality.

 Up until that time, most ethologists were men, and the science of studying animals demanded that they be numbered instead of named, and demanded that you look for the champion behavior, not the way that Flo was behaving or Flint was behaving or Fifi was behaving.
 [The science] didn’t want to know that each animal was just different from every other one, as is the case with people.